-Three of our principal shareholders, STT GDC Pte Ltd, or STT GDC (a wholly owned subsidiary of Singapore Technologies Telemedia Pte Ltd, or ST Telemedia), SBCVC Holdings Limited (SBCVC), and Mr. William Wei Huang, our founder, chairman and chief executive officer, currently own or exercise voting and investment control over approximately 45.1%, 18.1% and 13.6% (including ordinary shares (i) underlying share options exercisable within 60 days beneficially owned by Mr. Huang, and (ii) underlying convertible bonds convertible within 60 days beneficially owned by STT GDC), respectively, of our outstanding ordinary shares (assuming the conversion of our preferred shares into ordinary shares), and approximately 41.3% and 15.8% of our outstanding Class A ordinary shares, and 100.0% of our outstanding Class B ordinary shares, respectively, immediately after this offering, assuming no exercise by the underwriters of options to purchase additional ADSs, and accordingly, will exert significant influence and control over important corporate matters that require shareholder approval.
-See "Risk Factors-Risks Related to Our Corporate Structure-Our corporate actions are substantially controlled by our principal shareholders, including our founder, chairman and chief executive officer, William Wei Huang, who have the ability to control or exert significant influence over important corporate matters that require approval of shareholders, which may deprive you of an opportunity to receive a premium for your ADSs and materially reduce the value of your investment."
+Three of our principal shareholders, STT GDC Pte Ltd, or STT GDC (a wholly owned subsidiary of Singapore Technologies Telemedia Pte Ltd, or ST Telemedia), SBCVC Holdings Limited (SBCVC), and Mr. William Wei Huang, our founder, chairman and chief executive officer, currently own or exercise voting and investment control over approximately 45.1%, 18.1% and 13.6% (including ordinary shares (i) underlying share options exercisable within 60 days beneficially owned by Mr. Huang, and (ii) underlying convertible bonds convertible within 60 days beneficially owned by STT GDC), respectively, of our outstanding ordinary shares (assuming the conversion of our preferred shares into ordinary shares), and approximately 40.9% and 15.7% of our outstanding Class A ordinary shares, respectively, immediately after this offering, assuming no exercise by the underwriters of options to purchase additional ADSs, and accordingly, will exert significant influence and control over important corporate matters that require shareholder approval.
+See "Risk Factors-Risks Related to Our Corporate Structure-Our corporate actions are substantially controlled by our principal shareholders, including our founder, chairman and chief executive officer, William Wei Huang, who have the ability to control or exert significant influence over important corporate matters, which may deprive you of an opportunity to receive a premium for your ADSs and materially reduce the value of your investment."